codatta/jekyll_blog/_posts/2025-11-28-ERC-8004 & Codatta: Three Paths Toward the Knowledge Layer.markdown

 As noted earlier, **Codatta DID** is Codatta’s decentralized identity system.
 It approaches identity from the data contribution perspective:

-- Who contributed what data (Sample, Label, Validation)？
+- Who contributed what data ？
-- in what way？
+- in what way (Sample, Label, Validation)？
 - and with what level of quality (Reputation)？

 And critically, a “user” here does **not** have to be a human.
 It can also be an **AI Agent**.